Ahmad-alsanie/OTP/README.md

+**Author note**: This code can be used for learning purposes only, and expose some major security concerns if used for a production instance.
 # Overview   ![Build Status](https://travis-ci.org/Ahmad-alsanie/OTP.svg?branch=HEAD)
 OTP is an open source Java Time-Based One Time Password Library, generates pins that depend on username, password and time.
 It provide support for the following encryption algorithms: